Curious about the Canada training credit limit? You’ve come to the right place.

 It is also worth mentioning that the educational institution or school you attended in the year you claim your Canada training credit will give you a T2202 slip which you can then use to file your tax return.

-The Canada Training Credit is a refundable tax credit while the Tuition Tax Credit (TTC) is a non-refundable tax credit.
+The Canada Training Credit is a refundable tax credit, while the Tuition Tax Credit (TTC) is non-refundable.

-Therefore, the TTC will not get you a tax refund even if your tuition cost is higher than the tax owed.
+Your TTC will only get you a tax refund if your tuition cost is higher than the tax owed.

-Post-secondary institutions are expected to issue a form called the T2202A, or the Tuition and Enrolment Certificate, for claiming of tax tuition credit specifically.
-On the form, eligible tuition, fees paid, and the period of enrollment are specified.
+Post-secondary institutions are expected to issue a form T2202A (the Tuition and Enrolment Certificate) for claiming tax tuition credit.
+On the form, eligible tuition, fees paid, and enrollment period are specified.

-It is not possible to pick the amount of tuition you can claim or the amount you can carry ahead.
-What determines the amount of tuition you can claim is the Income Tax Act.
+It is impossible to pick the amount of tuition you can claim or the amount you can carry ahead.
+The Income Tax Act determines the amount of tuition you can claim.
 On the CRA website, you can check if any unused tuition credits from years past are still valid.

-If you are struggling with sorting out your taxes, read our article on the best free tax software in Canada.
+If you need help sorting out your taxes, read our article on Canada’s best free tax software.

 Final Thoughts on the Canada Training Credit

-As long you have filed your income tax return for the last year and you are between 26 and 64 years of age (among other requirements), you should be in the clear.
+As long you have filed your income tax return for the last year and are between 26 and 64 years of age (among other requirements), you should be clear.

 - A Canadian college, university, or educational institution offering post-secondary-level courses.